robertdebock/learn-terraform/BASIC/introduction.md

 Let's break that down:

 - Open-source: You can view the [code](https://github.com/hashicorp/terraform).
-There is an [enterprise](https://www.terraform.io/docs/enterprise/index.html) and [cloud offering](https://www.terraform.io/docs/cloud/index.html) too.
+There is an [enterprise](https://www.terraform.io/docs/enterprise/index.html) and [cloud offering](https://www.terraform.io/docs/cloud/index.html) too, the "language" is freely available.
 - Infrastructure as code: You can describe in [plain text](https://github.com/robertdebock/terraform-demo/blob/master/do.tf) what infrastructure you need.
 - CLI workflow: From a Linux machines, you can use the `terraform` binary.
 - Cloud services: Terraform describes "resources", which can be: machines, ip-addresses, loadbalancers, etc.